olivercarlson/csr-keep-or-cancel/readme.md

 Version 2.0 is live as of 2/21/19, fully functional and deployed at: https://kocv2.herokuapp.com/

 Version 1.0 of the site.
+Deployed on Netlify, no backend, simply Vanilla JS and Bootstrap.

 ## ABOUT:

 Many friends and family members ask me about whether or not it's worth keeping this card, I wrote this calculator to give them the most objective advice possible.

 ## WHY: